zhenghch/readable/README.md

 - `npm start`

 ## description
 The app use [redux-first-router](https://github.com/faceyspacey/redux-first-router) to manage navigation of url as action in redux.
-React components are then rendered conditioned on url (*location* state in redux store).
+React components are then rendered conditioned on url (*location* state in redux store).  (some css style taken from [redux-first-router-demo](https://github.com/faceyspacey/redux-first-router-demo))

 There're five main views:
 - sidebar